janvennemann/appc-inquirer/README.md

 ### server-side

 The server side requires a simple TCP server listening on an agreed upon port.
-As noted above, the default port for `interrogate` is `22212`, but is configurable via `opts.port`.
+As noted above, the default port for `appc-inquirer` is `22212`, but is configurable via `opts.port`.
 Here is the flow for how the client-side sends a question to the the server and how the server sends back a response.

 1. client connects to server on specified port
 2. client sends the server a [JSON question request](#question-request)